 2019-20 EXECUTIVE BOARD (FOUNDERS)

 Camille Luong is a Vietnamese American from St. Petersburg, FL.
-As the daughter of refugees fleeing a war-torn Vietnam in the 1990s, she draws inspiration from her family background and wishes to emphasize the importance of democracy and opportunity in America.
-Camille loves debate, doodling, boba, and collecting spoons.
+As the daughter of Vietnamese immigrants, she draws inspiration from her parents and grandparents and hopes to highlight stories of diaspora.
+Camille loves doodling, boba, and collecting spoons.

 Editor in Chief